ryanfwy/image-similarity/README.md

 6,https://raw.githubusercontent.com/ryanfwy/image-similarity/master/demo/6.jpg
 ```

 After that, we can setup the number of processes that are used to request images from the urls parallelly.
-For example, we use 2 pocesses with this tiny demo.
+For example, we use 2 processes with this tiny demo.

 ```python
 similarity.num_processes = 2
 ```

 For feature extraction, a data generator is used to predict images with model batch by batch.
 By default, GPU will be used if it satisfy the conditions of [Tensorflow](https://www.tensorflow.org/install/gpu).
-Now we can set a porper size of batch based on the memory size of our computer or server.
+Now we can set a proper size of batch based on the memory size of our computer or server.
 In this demo, we set it to 16.

 ```python
 similarity.batch_size = 16
 ```

 After invoking the function `save_data()` two times, four self-generated files will be saved as `_*_feature.h5` and `_*_fields.csv`.
-We can further calculate the similarities by calling `interation()`, or load the generated files at any time afterward.
+We can further calculate the similarities by calling `iteration()`, or load the generated files at any time afterward.

 Totally, the full example will look like: